julianfigueroaGL/gorilla-cast-docs/docs/best-practices/vuex/vuex.md

 # Best practices for Vuex

-[Vuex](https://vuex.vuejs.org/) is the state management pattern and library for Vue Js applications.
+[Vuex](https://vuex.vuejs.org/) is the state management pattern and library for Vue.js applications

-- Have in mind adding Vuex since the start of you Vue Js application.
+- Have in mind adding Vuex since the start of you Vue.js application

 - Definitely it will make your life ease.